How The Fest Was Born...

 Though he’d never produced such an event before – Mark took the plunge and booked all the convention halls at the Commodore Hotel in New York City for a weekend in early September.
 He was also very keen to get the blessing of the Beatles for the event.
 The fates were kind.

-Just one hour after the above left photograph was taken, fueled by a mixture of determination and fate, Mark had found his way to the suite at the Pierre Hotel where John was staying.
+Just one hour after the above left photograph (by Robin Titone) was taken, fueled by a mixture of determination and fate, Mark had found his way to the suite at the Pierre Hotel where John was staying.
 He knocked on the door and to his delight he was welcomed in.
 Mark sat down with John and told him all about his idea.
 John’s response was simple: “I’m all for it!
 I’m a Beatles fan too!”

 Having started with the enthusiastic support of John Lennon, the first Fest was held in New York City in September 1974.
 It was a raging success.
 Over 8,000 Beatles devotees attended.
 It was blessed by all four Beatles – who all donated musical instruments to be auctioned for charity.
 Rolling Stone saluted the event with a front cover story.

 After that success, it was only natural that the Fest continue.
 Within a couple of years the Fest had become an integral part of the Beatles fan experience in America.
 Fests took place in several major cities in the US – with annual Fests recurring in key regions.